anipalur/anipalur.com/content/page/legal/disclaimer/index.md

 Third-party websites may have different privacy policies and terms of use beyond my control.
 Please be sure to check the privacy policies and terms of use of these sites.

+## Changes to this Disclaimer

+This disclaimer may be updated from time to time.
+Please review this page periodically for any changes.
+Changes are effective immediately after they are posted on this page.

 ## Contact